Receive the weekly newsletter THE RELEASE for the latest news around TU.

 Get your choice of two free gifts when you donate to Trout Unlimited's Embrace A Stream Annual Appeal.
 Your gift will double–maybe even triple–thanks to a local donation match.
 Donate today!

 Fishing for large wild brook trout in a rushing New England stream is something every angler covets.
 There was a time when doing so was relatively easy.
 Streams were pristine and fish were plentiful.
 Now some are degraded and many hold fewer fish.
-The Nash Stream Restoration Project seeks to change that by working to restore and reconnect habitat so that New Hampshire's Nash Stream and its heritage brookies can reclaim their position among the region’s finest trout fisheries.
+The Nash Stream Restoration Project is changing that by restoring and reconnecting habitat so that New Hampshire's Nash Stream and its heritage brookies can reclaim their position among the region’s finest trout fisheries.

-To date we’ve built over a half dozen log jams and placed scores of boulders and pieces of large wood in the channel.
-That work restored more than four miles of main stem habitat.
-Native brook now have plenty of deep pools in which to rest and find cover.
-We’ve also fixed nine stream crossings which reconnected seven perennial tributaries and twelve miles of spawning habitat.
+We’ve built more than a dozen log jams and placed scores of boulders and hundreds of pieces of large wood in the channel.
+That work restored over 6 miles of main stem habitat.
+Wood replenishment was also performed on nearly a mile of three perennial tributaries to Nash Stream.
+Native brook trout now have plenty of deep pools in which to rest and find cover.
+We’ve also fixed eight stream crossings on six perennial tributaries to Nash Stream and two on the main stem which reconnected over 12 miles of spawning habitat.
 Brookies and other native fish can now access water that they haven’t been able to get to in nearly half a century.
 That means more trout get to where they want to be when they need to, and ultimately better fishing for all of us.

 You're about to leave new.tu.org and return to the Trout Unlimited website.
 Do you want to continue?